FionaCLin/wwc-DroidTalk-skeleton/README.md

 This git repo contains the skeleton code to get started building out DroidTalk, a messaging app.

 # Setup!
-If you want to use a real Android device (Kitkat+), **skip step 3-5**.
+There are many ways to deploy the app.

+You can either use a real physical Android device, use Genymotion (an Android emulator) or use the inbuilt emulator provided by Android Studio.

+**Follow the appropriate instructions to set up (at least) one of the ways to deploy the app.**

+## Project common setup
 1. Make sure you have [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 2. Install [Android Studio, which includes Android SDK](https://developer.android.com/studio/index.html)
-3. Install [Oracle VM VirtualBox](https://www.virtualbox.org/wiki/Downloads).
-If you already have Oracle VM VirtualBox, make sure that you installed version 5.0.4 or above.
-4. Install [Genymotion](https://www.genymotion.com/), the Android emulator app we will be using for testing DroidTalk
-5. Install a virtual device with API 19+ on GenyMotion, such as Google Nexus 5 API 21 or Samsung S5 API 19.
-6. Clone this repository
+3. Clone this repository
 ```
 git clone https://github.com/jleu1656/wwc-DroidTalk-skeleton.git
 ```

+## Setting up Genymotion
+1. Install [Oracle VM VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+If you already have Oracle VM VirtualBox, make sure that you installed version 5.0.4 or above.
+2. Install [Genymotion](https://www.genymotion.com/), the Android emulator app we will be using for testing DroidTalk
+3. Install a virtual device with API 19+ on GenyMotion, such as Google Nexus 5 API 21 or Samsung S5 API 19.

+## Setting up the inbuilt Android Studio emulator

+## Setting up your physical device
+1. Go to your phone settings > About phone
+2. Tap on the Build Number 7 times to enable Developer Options
+3. Go back to the main settings > Developer Options
+4. Enable USB Debugging

 # Running the app
 1. Open the project in Android Studio